esquiloio/lib/demos/grove/led/README.md

 ### Insert LED

 Insert the LED into the Grove LED module socket.
-The longer pin goes into the hole marked wiht a '+'.
+The longer pin goes into the hole marked with a '+'.

 ### Connect Grove LED to D3